 An adjustable-rate mortgage carries an interest rate that changes with the prime rate every year.
 Adjustable-rate mortgages offer some flexibility because you can take them for a much shorter period, but they’re also extremely risky if the interest rate happens to be fluctuating.
 Discover Home Loans has a good selection of both fixed-rate and adjustable-rate mortgages, if you are looking for the lowest rates.
 You can compare adjustable-rate mortgages here.

 Whichever type of mortgage you choose, it’s a good idea to talk to a qualified lending specialist about your available options.
-Again, you can check out Bills.com’s mortgage calculator to see exactly how much you can qualify for.
+Again, you can check out Bills.com’s mortgage calculator to see exactly how much you can qualify for first time home buyer loans.
 By choosing the right mortgage, you’ll have a better opportunity to get the home of your dreams, at monthly payments that you can afford.